-JAMA Pediatrics (formerly Archives of Pediatrics & Adolescent Medicine, and before that, American Journal of Diseases of Children) is an international peer-reviewed journal and is the oldest continuously published pediatric journal in the United States, dating back to 1911.
-JAMA Pediatrics is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.
+JAMA Pediatrics is an international peer-reviewed journal and is the oldest continuously published pediatric journal in the United States, dating back to 1911.
+JAMA Pediatrics is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications.

 Journal Frequency and Access.
 JAMA Pediatrics is published online weekly, every Monday, and in 12 print/online issues per year.
-The journal receives approximately 2.8 million online visits annually, with 3.1 million article views and downloads.
-Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
-All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
+The journal receives more than 8.2 million annual article views and downloads.
+Without any author fees, all research articles are made free access online 12 months after publication on the website.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 JAMA Pediatrics Vision: JAMA Pediatrics will be the most respected source of information for investigators, providers, and policy makers seeking the highest-quality evidence to guide decision making.

 Mission Statement: JAMA Pediatrics seeks to provide state-of-the-art information to individuals and organizations working to advance the health and well-being of infants, children, and adolescents.
 The Journal also provides a forum for discussion of the most important issues and policies affecting child and adolescent health and health care.
 JAMA Pediatrics will use the most current technology to make timely information available to readers wherever and whenever it is needed.

 ISSN 2168-6203 (Print)